 Lenka Pichlíková Burke

-Visiting Assistant Professor in Theatre and Performance
+Visiting Assistant Professor of Theatre and Performance

 Ph.D.
 Lenka Pichlíková Burke is an actress, director, author, and teacher with four decades of international experience in film, television, and stage productions.
 Her mother’s family had been on the stage as musicians or actors for at least five generations, probably dating back to the eighteenth century.
 She grew up in a world of music, fantasy, and imagination.